AnthonyDiGirolamo/anthonydigirolamo.github.com/source/_posts/2011-09-21-dot-slash-configure.markdown

 Hello world, I am a software engineer working in High Performance Computing.
 Currently I am with the [OLCF](http://www.olcf.ornl.gov/) working as their Software Czar.
-Thats the fancy name for the person who decides what software will be installed center-wide and gets things done.
+That's the fancy name for the person who decides what software will be installed center-wide and gets things done.
 The OLCF is the name given to the department responsible for marinating all supercomputers a Oak Ridge National Laboratory (ORNL).
 It's the most recent name chosen, previously known